What to do in the garden in March

 Tidy Perennials

 In March, you can tidy up perennials and cut them back before the new growth gets too advanced.
-Once the plant has started regrowing in earnest, it can be difficult to cut back without damaging the new growth.
+Once the plant has started regrowing in earnest, it can be difficult to cut it back without damaging the new growth.

 Pruning Shrubs in March